Raild3x/require-on-rails/README.md

 ├── default.project.json
 └── wally.toml
 ```
+Your project will likely look something like this:

 ![ProjectTemplateScreenshot](images/ReadMe/ProjectTemplateScreenshot.png)

-If your project structure does not follow this then you can configure the extension settings to
+If your project structure does not follow this exactly then you can configure the extension settings to match your project as needed.
-match your project.

 ## Quick Start